-A report of abuse may be made using our Reporting Abuse Form, which is in the form of a statutory declaration and is available on our website.
+For the purposes of the Ombudsman's abuse reporting functions, abuse includes sexual abuse, serious physical abuse and serious bullying or harassment.
+A report of abuse may be made using our Reporting Abuse Form, which is available on our website.